Links on Android Authority may earn us a commission. Learn more.

 The Nest Protect is all about the trouble you can’t see, namely smoke and carbon monoxide.
 It’s self-testing, and pushes alerts to your phone, where you can quickly silence those alarms caused by burning the bacon.
 Another benefit is app-based battery warnings, so you never have to scramble for a stepladder to shut off annoying chirps.

 You can choose between wired or battery-powered versions — the wired one uses three AA batteries as backup — and it even lights up when you walk underneath at night.
 Our one real complaint is that it only links with other Nest accessories, if you’re thinking about its platform support.

 A smart thermostat is one of those rare devices that can actually save you money.
 It optimizes your home’s heating and cooling, shrinking power bills, particularly if you take advantage of scheduling options and home/away modes.

-The Smart Thermostat Premium is mostly an evolution of Ecobee’s prior designs.
-Like its predecessor, the Premium supports all three major smart home platforms (Alexa, HomeKit, and Google Assistant), and ships with an external temperature/occupancy sensor to improve accuracy.
+The Premium is mostly an evolution of Ecobee’s prior designs.
+Like its predecessor, it supports all three major smart home platforms (Alexa, HomeKit, and Google Assistant), and ships with an external temperature/occupancy sensor to improve accuracy.
 It can also operate as its own Alexa or Siri speaker, which makes it even easier to control than Nest thermostats.
 You’ll need a HomePod to enable Siri.

-Upgrades in the Premium include a metallic frame, a 50 percent larger display, an overhauled interface, and improved internal sensors.
-This includes radar for better occupancy detection, and an air quality sensor that monitors CO2 and VOCs (volatile organic compounds).
+Upgrades for this generation include a metallic frame, a 50 percent larger display, an overhauled interface, and improved internal sensors.
+Those include radar for better occupancy detection, and an air quality sensor that monitors CO2 and VOCs (volatile organic compounds).

-If you don’t care about speaker or air quality functions, or having an external sensor, the Smart Thermostat Enhanced is cheaper while retaining all of the Premium’s other features.
-You can always buy sensors separately.
+If you don’t care about speaker or air quality functions, or having an external sensor, the Smart Thermostat Enhanced is cheaper while retaining all of the Premium’s other benefits.
+You can always buy external sensors separately.